dtao/aiadventures/summaries/2023-04-30-lex-fridman-yann-lecun/lex-fridman-yann-lecun.md

 should look at all of its effects, not just one in isolation.
 Adding to this, LeCun made an interesting point---that the _printing press_ increased division, in fact in a huge way, as it gave rise to Protestantism.
-I myself am not especially sympathetic towards Facebook, but I found that to be a thought-provoking point.
+I myself am not especially sympathetic towards Meta, but I found that to be a thought-provoking point.

 Towards the final third of the conversation, I became much more engaged as they started discussing some truly fascinating topics.
 One in particular that I